MicrosoftDocs/Advertising-docs/Advertising/bingads-13/bulk-service/product-audience.md

 **Delete:** Read-only

 ## <a name="scope"></a>Scope
 Scope defines what accounts can use this product audience.
-If scope is set to *Account*, the product audience can only be associated with ad groups within one specified account ([Parent Id](#parentid)).
-If scope is set to *Customer*, the product audience can be associated with any ad groups across all of the customer's accounts.
+If scope is set to *Account*, the product audience can only be associated with campaigns and ad groups within one specified account ([Parent Id](#parentid)).
+If scope is set to *Customer*, the product audience can be associated with any campaigns and ad groups across all of the customer's accounts.

 **Add:** Required
 **Update:** Read-only.
 You cannot change the scope.